v-keerthana-30/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
 The main goal is to conduct a thorough exploratory analysis of dataset to uncover insights, identify patterns, and understand the dataset's underlying structure.
 Used statistical summaries, visualizations, and data manipulation techniques to explore the dataset comprehensively.

+Tools and Libraries:

+●	Python or R programming language

+●	Data manipulation libraries

+●	Data visualization libraries (Matplotlib and Seaborn in Python)

+●	Jupyter Notebook for documenting your analysis

 # Tasks:

 1. Data Cleaning and Preparation: